dsyer/spring-boot-memory-blog/README.md

 though, which adds up to maybe 30MB per app when the number of apps is much larger than the number of containers (and less otherwise).
-We wouldn't expect this to increase as apps use more heap, so in most real apps it is insignificant.
-The benefits of deploying an app as an independent process following the [twelve-factor](http://twelvefactor.net) and Cloud Native principles, outweighs the cost of using a bit more memory in our opinion.
+We wouldn't expect this to increase as apps use more heap, so in most real apps it is not significant.
+The benefits of deploying an app as an independent process following the [twelve-factor](http://twelvefactor.net) and Cloud Native principles, outweigh the cost of using a bit more memory in our opinion.
+As a final note, we observe that the native tools in the operating system are not nearly as good as the ones provided by the JVM, when you want to inspect a process and find out about its memory usage.